Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 You can only get one Crystal Bottle through the Witches' Shop for 5.000 Souls.\
 For the other 2 Crystal Bottles, you need to exchange all 8 Crystal Skulls you can find throughout the game to the Witch to the left at the Shop to get them.

-1. In Halloween Town, to the right of the gate, latch on the spiral to get to Hidden Place 4.
+1. In **Fountain Area**.
+To the right of the gate, latch on the spiral to get to Hidden Place 4.
 Defeat all the enemies to get a Crystal Skull.
-2. In the Old Graveyard, get to the second section of the graveyard.
-Continue until you can see a spiral to the north.
-Latch onto it and use the Pumpkin King costume to get rid of the spider web.
+2. In the **Old Graveyard**.
+Jump onto the spiral to the north and use the Pumpkin King costume to get rid of the spider web blocking the entrance to the building there.
 Get inside to enter Hidden Place 6 where you can find the Crystal Skull.
-3. In the Old Graveyard during Chapter 18, get on top of the big tree where you found the last Hangman to find a Crystal Skull.
+3. In **Tomb of Tears**, from chapter 18 onwards.
+Get on top of the tree where you found the last Hangman to find the Crystal Skull.
-4. In the Doctor's Lab, to the left of the elevator where it takes you to the boss fight with Dr. Finklestein, go left, latch on the spiral and enter the door to get to Igor's Room, where you'll find it there.
+4. In **Runaway Ramp**.
+Right in front of the elevat that takes to **Nightmare Lab**, go to the left and jump onto the spiral.
+Enter the door here to get to **Igor's Room**, where you'll find the Crystal Skull.
 5. In the Doctor's Lab, after Chapter 8, go through the door a bit before the elevator, the one you it was blocked at first, to get to Sally's Room.
 You'll also find the Crystal Skull right there.
 6. In the Residential Area, go to entrance to the left of the Vampire Brothers' House, then go al the way straight and fall onto the pit.
 Go south to see some wooden blockade, but instead go to the left and look for a breakable wall.
 Break the wall and go through the entrance to get to Hidden Place 11 to get the Crystal Skull.
 7. In the Magma Maze, progressing through the area you should see the Crystal Skull in an unreachable area.
 Go back to the red moving platform and when possible move to the other platform that is held by a skeleton.
 Latch on the spiral on top to get to the Crystal Skull.